 Measurement

-This indicator is measured in the Census of Population and the Indigenous Peoples Survey (IPS).
+This indicator is measured in the Census of Population.

 In the Census of Population, survey respondents in First Nations communities, Métis settlements, Inuit regions and other remote areas (form 2A-R) are asked: